MartinDM/jekyll-now/_posts/2020-05-22-thirty-four.md

 ---
 layout: post
-title: On turning thirty-four; recounting some things I have leaned
+title: On turning thirty-four; 34 lessons and ideas
 tags: stocisim, life, reflection
 category: life, lessons
 ---

-## Turning thirty-four

 Let's recognise there's little more trite than for twenty/thirty-somethings to think that on each advance in years it's incumbent upon them to impart some *Definitely-new* wisdom on the world; years during a relatively prosperous moment in history, I could have acquired any measure of wisdom.